Got a film that needs financing, music label to buy, or a reputation that needs lifting out of the gutter? Media law firm Simkins is here to help.

 Congratulations and celebrations

-What do Iron Maiden, Charles Saatchi, Cliff Richard and Pink Floyd have in common?
-No, they're not a particularly eclectic line-up for Glastonbury.
-They're all clients of Simkins, founded in 1962 by ex-City solicitor Michael Simkins based on his work for talent agent Leslie Grade.
+If Iron Maiden, Charles Saatchi, Cliff Richard and Pink Floyd formed a line-up at Glastonbury, it would be an odd spectacle.
+It's probably for the best that just Simkins gets to see them line up – outside their doors (they're all clients, in case you hadn't figured that out).
+The firm was founded in 1962 by ex-City solicitor Michael Simkins based on his work for talent agent Leslie Grade.
 Early clients included Cliff Richard and Albert Finney – the firm still advises both today.
 Simkins is ranked by Chambers UK for its film, TV, music, publishing, theatre and defamation work, advising businesses and individuals.

 “We're a full-service firm,” says managing partner Euan Lawson, “and we offer services like property, employment, commercial litigation and contractual advice – but our client base is focused on the media and entertainment sectors.”
 And that's not going to change any time soon.
 Lawson again: “Our strategy is to remain a niche firm and to become the pre-eminent media and entertainment firm in the UK.
 We would like to grow a bit, but I'm not envisaging that we'll become a mid-market commercial firm.”
 And this is exactly what attracted trainees: “I knew I wanted to work at a niche media law firm and somewhere quite small.”